prakharmrsl/easypcceo.github.io/pages/crypto-mining/rx-580-review.md

 * Cooling: 5/5
 * Price/Performance: 4/5

-If you want to mine [Ethereum](/crypto-mining/ethereum-hardware/), we suggest the [Radeon R9 295X2](/crypto-mining/ethereum-hardware/r9-295-x2-review/).
-It's the best [Ethereum](/crypto-mining/ethereum-hardware/) miner on the market!

 ## RX 580 Mining Overview

-The [RX 580](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=9&pub=5575177097&toolid=10001&campid=5338236028&customid=&icep_uq=rx+580+&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg){:target="_blank"} was originally designed for gaming.
-Once miners got their hands on it back in the summer of 2017, the price skyrocketed.
-Since then it's come back down, making it much more affordable for those looking to start mining.
+* TOC
+{:toc}

+The RX 580 is, overall, a good GPU for cryptocurrency mining.

-Unfortunately, the RX 580 consumes more power than its predecessor, the [RX 480](/crypto-mining/ethereum-hardware/radeon-rx-480-review/).
-It also has the same hashrate.
-While this is disappointing, miners have found a way to optimize this GPU for mining by tweaking the [BIOS](https://www.lifewire.com/bios-basic-input-output-system-2625820){:target="_blank"}.
-If you overclock/underpower the GPU it becomes far more profitable for mining.
+However, it's important to note that the RX 580 consumes more power than the Radeon RX 480, even though their hashrates are the same (we also have an [RX 480 mining review](/crypto-mining/rx-480-review/)).

+Luckily, miners have figured out how to optimize this GPU for mining by tweaking the [BIOS](https://www.lifewire.com/bios-basic-input-output-system-2625820){:target="_blank"} settings.

+If you overclock/underpower the GPU, it becomes far more profitable for mining.

 **This video guide explains how you can do this with your RX 580:**